cass-kul/cass-kul.github.io/_exercises/cache.md

 # Introduction

 Over the years, a performance gap has formed between the processor and the memory unit.
-As show in the figure below, processor performance has been increasing much faster than memory performance.
+As shown in the figure below, processor performance has been increasing much faster than memory performance.
 Consequently, the processor has become much faster than the memory, forming a bottleneck for the performance of the computer in general.